-Gravy made from the pan drippings from roasted turkey.
+Homemade gravy from the pan drippings of your roasted turkey.

 Roasting pan with juices from Thanksgiving Turkey

 1 cup dry white wine or dry French vermouth

 4 tablespoons unsalted butter

 1. Roast your turkey with vegetables and herbs in the roasting pan as in this recipe.
 Do not allow the contents of the pan to dry out or burn; keep them moist with water, broth, dry white wine or a combination of all three, if the drippings from the bird are not doing the job.

 2. After removing the finished turkey from the roasting pan, press the juices from the vegetables.
 Discard the vegetables, leaving the pan juices behind.